 13 | Built-in 4G filter - Designed to block interference from adjacent 4G signals |

 While Plusnet's transition to a broadband-only service makes perfect sense and provides the BT group with a clear path to the budget broadband market, it's a disappointing move for existing customers.
 Would we recommend Plusnet?
 Absolutely!
 The value for money is excellent, reliability is good and customer service is generally excellent.
 It's perfect for those who want broadband without any bundled extras.
 You can request a free static IP address with a £5 set-up fee if you require one.
 There may be better broadband providers, but you'll struggle to find one at this price.
-If you're looking for bells and whistles, then check out our 2024 EE broadband review.
+If you're looking for bells and whistles and the latest WiFi 7 router then check out our 2025 EE broadband review.